Massive gauge boson and Higgs boson as the vestiges of non-Fock vacuum: Massive gauge boson

 (2) In the system without the long-range force, the global phase-rotation of $\alpha (X)$ requires no energy, and therefore the propagator of the Goldstone mode is given by

-However, the long-range force mediated by the gauge boson prohibits a free rotation of the global phase, then preventing the Goldstone mode.
-This discrepancy is solved by the generation of the gauge-boson's mass that converts the long-range force into a short-range one.
-The Fourier transform of Eqs.(\ref{eq:31.8}) and (\ref{eq:38}) are given by $m_B^2B^{\mu}(q)B_{\mu}(q)$ and $m_Bq^{\mu} G(q) B_{\mu}(q)$, respectively.
+However, the long-range force mediated by the gauge boson prevents the free rotation of the global phase, then preventing the Goldstone mode.
+This discrepancy is resolved by the generation of the gauge-boson's mass that converts the long-range force into a short-range one.
+The Fourier transform of Eqs.(\ref{eq:36}) and (\ref{eq:38}) are given by $(m_B^2/2)B^{\mu}(q)B_{\mu}(q)$ and $(m_B/\sqrt{2})q^{\mu} G(q) B_{\mu}(q)$, respectively.
 Following the usual way, regard the latter as a perturbation to the former, and the second-order perturbation is obtained as